 Many people exchange other cryptocurrencies for Bitcoin, when they realise that it’s more stable than most other options.
 Two of the most traded cryptos are Ether (ETH) and Bitcoin (ETH), and entusiasts love to compare the strength of both.

 All serious payment processors accept purchases with Bitcoin.
 Our six favourite are:

 Mercuryo is a payment processor founded by eastern Europeans.
 Crypto exchanges such as Binance, OKX, Kucoin, MEXC Global and Gate IO offer fiat to Bitcoin purchases with Mercuryo.
-They have good exchange rates for fiat (USD, GBP, EUR or RUB) to Bitcoin and offer a quick and simple way to invest.
+They have good exchange rates for fiat (USD, GBP, EUR or RUB) to Bitcoin and offer a quick and straight forward way to invest.
 Their fees are 2.95% when selling BTC and 3.95% when buying Bitcoin.
 The minimum commission is 4 USD or 3 GBP or 4 EUR or 50 RUB.

 Banxa opened in 2014 and has become one of the biggest crypto payment processing companies on the market.
 Their primary goal is to meet the high demand for fast digital payment solutions with the highly affordable rates.
 They aim to ‘accelerate the world to web3’ using a one-of-a-kind on-and-off ramp solution.
 It’s good to buy Bitcoin fast, since they endevour to complete all transactions in under 30 minutes.

 Moonpay’s slogan is “crypto just got easy“.
 But is Moonpay really easier than other fiat to crypto payment processors?
 No, we think it’s about the same.
 But it’s definetely a fast, inutitive, and straight forward way of buying Bitcoin.
 As a bonus, Moonpay also processes NFT.